newdigate/teensy-variable-playback/README.md

       * [SdFat.git](https://github.com/greiman/SdFat)

 ### linux
-By using stub libraries, we can compile teensy code to native desktop architecture.
-To a certain extent, this allows sketches to be developed, debugged and unit-tested using linux, on your locol device or a build server.
+By using stub libraries, we can compile teensy code to native device architecture.
+To a certain extent, this allows sketches and libraries to be developed, debugged and unit-tested using linux, on your local device or a build server.
 In this case I have a few basic tests for the ResamplingSdReader class.
   * cmake
   * gcc or llvm: c++ standard library (using std::vector, std::function)
   * [newdigate](https://github.com/newdigate)